 6. Hugging strengthens the immune system

 Yes, it’s medically proven that hugging is great for boosting immunity.
 The gentle pressure on the sternum and the emotional charge this creates stimulates the thymus gland, which regulates and balances the body’s production of white blood cells, and this, in turn, helps to keep you healthy and disease free.

 It’s also medically proven that children with more skin-to-skin contact with their parents from birth have lower levels of cortisol, a stress hormone.
 This is why parents of premature infants are often encouraged to spend time holding their offspring in the hospital intensive care unit, as it is shown to help boost these babies’ vital signs.

 When we hug, we can feel the tension in ourselves and in the other person literally melt away.
 Hugs may not be able to take away our emotional pain, but they can definitely help to alleviate it; hugs tangibly soothe body aches by increasing circulation into the soft tissues.

 9. Hugging teaches our children how to give and receive

 Sometimes, our children might not want to be hugged.
 Don’t force them to reciprocate, but don’t give up hugging them either!
 Our children learn not just the warmth of receiving a hug, they will begin to understand the need to show love to others by giving hugs of their own too.
 Hugs educate our children on how love is a two-way street.

 10. Hugging helps us and our children get connected to how we are feeling on the inside

 When we hug our children, time stops for that moment.
-A hug allows us to let go and be completely present in that moment; it us connect to how we are feeling, emotionally and physiologically.
+A hug allows us to let go and be completely present at that moment; it allows us to connect to how we are feeling, emotionally and physiologically.
 And with that awareness, it helps us to empathize with each other a little better.

 Have you hugged your child today?
 We hope this article will encourage you to make big bear hugs a daily affair for your household!